 The Voluntary Principles (VPs) are a set of guidelines that provide a practical human rights framework for the security operations of companies working in the mining, oil and gas industries.
 They are a useful risk management tool that increases companies' competitiveness while advancing human rights.

 Australia is an active member of the Government Pillar.
-Australia is currently drafting its National Plan for the Voluntary Principles and will work with other government departments, industry and civil society to implement the plan.
+Australia released its National Plan for the Voluntary Principles in 2016 and will work with other government departments, industry and civil society to implement the plan.